anishsrinivasan/xeploy/README.md

 ### Why Xeploy?
 Xeploy is here to simplify the way you manage feature flags, making it an essential tool for any development team.

-- **Simplicity**: Xeploy makes it incredibly easy to enable or disable features in your application.
-No more complex deployment processes or code changes required.
-- **Multi-Environment Support**: Whether you're managing feature flags for development, staging, or production environments, Xeploy has you covered.
-Seamlessly switch between environments with ease.
-- **Lightning-Fast Latency**: Xeploy boasts an impressive latency of under ~500ms, ensuring that your feature flags respond quickly, delivering a seamless user experience.

 ### Xeploy Features
 - **Enable Features with a Click**
 Xeploy makes it incredibly easy to enable or disable features in your application.
 Say goodbye to complex deployment processes and hello to hassle-free feature flag management.